patszy/multi-step-form/README.md

 - Return after if statement simplifies code
 - Use functions for gathering code
 - There are default, predefined methods in js for most problems
+- Designing page and todo list shortens and simplifies coding
 - Optimisation process:
   - optimise only working code
   - rewrite names (descriptive name)